Aliases for DUSP12 Gene

 The protein encoded by this gene is a member of the dual specificity protein phosphatase subfamily.
 These phosphatases inactivate their target kinases by dephosphorylating both the phosphoserine/threonine and phosphotyrosine residues.
 They negatively regulate members of the mitogen-activated protein (MAP) kinase superfamily (MAPK/ERK, SAPK/JNK, p38), which is associated with cellular proliferation and differentiation.
 Different members of the family of dual specificity phosphatases show distinct substrate specificities for various MAP kinases, different tissue distribution and subcellular localization, and different modes of inducibility of their expression by extracellular stimuli.
 This gene product is the human ortholog of the Saccharomyces cerevisiae YVH1 protein tyrosine phosphatase.
 It is localized predominantly in the nucleus, and is novel in that it contains, and is regulated by a zinc finger domain. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DUSP12 Gene

 DUSP12 (Dual Specificity Phosphatase 12) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include phosphatase activity and kinase binding.